A Theme Park Wrote a Terrible Play to Make Fun of Me

 The night I saw the show, that joke had been removed.
 Instead, when they introduced Carrie Fisher to the stage, someone came out in a Princess Leia outfit and danced to that “All About That Bass” song.
 The joke here is still that Carrie Fisher is fat, I guess.
 But now it’s slightly more nuanced.

 So, do I think these actors should be allowed to make jokes about Joan Rivers’s death and the Malaysian plane?
-No. Do I think the show should be canceled, too?
+No. Do I think the show should be cancelled, too?
 Definitely.

 But that’s not because of moral outrage, I just hate things that are shitty.